 Memorandum of Understanding

-On 24th August 2018, a second memorandum of understanding was signed between The Government of Kosovo and The Government of the United Kingdom and Northern Ireland, represented by the British Embassy.
+On 2nd July 2020, a third memorandum of understanding was signed between The Government of Kosovo and The Government of the United Kingdom and Northern Ireland, represented by the British Embassy.

 In the first phase, a new, competency-based, senior-level selection process was designed and adopted for all recruitments that the British project experts monitored.